Zenika/spring-workshop/Slides/04_spring_core.md

 ## Component scan

-- Rather than individually declare every bean in the Spring configuration, it's often easier to use Component Scans
+- Rather than declare every bean individually in Spring configurations, it's often easier to use "Component scans"
-- Component scanning tells Spring to scan into a package (and its subpackages) and discover automatically and handle any suitable class
+- Component scanning tells Spring to inspect a package (and its subpackages) to discover automatically and handle any suitable class
 - Use the *@ComponentScan* annotation on your configuration classes

 ```java